OrangeAoo/Multi-Compliance-MFG-FBSDEs/FinalReports/Report.md

 [^6]: The choice of knot point is associated with $h^{k}$ and total time span $T_1$, $T_2$.
 A good target (or quota) should be __"attainable"__ - neither too easy nor too hard to achieve.
 Specifically, even if agents do nothing at all, they will have an initial amount plus a baseline generation of inventories - for instance, $0.2*1 + 0.6=0.8$ for agents in sub-population 1 at the first period end.
 Similarly, for sub-population 2, all agents will also have a _"garanteed"_ level of 0.8 for delivery.
 Thus a target reasonably higher than that, i.e. 0.9, would be regard __"attainable"__.
 [^7]: $w$ could also take any other positive values.
 [^8]: The superscript $\cdot^i$ is omitted here for convenience.
 Same might go for other processes in vicinity.
+[^9]: In codes, we use `NT`, `NT1`, and `NT2` to denote the number of time steps for the single-period model, the first in the 2-period model, and the total time steps (for aggragate period) in the 2-period model, respectively.
+[^10]: Some notions in [*2FBSDE_Smooth_Penalty.ipynb*](FinalReports/2FBSDE_Smooth_g.ipynb) might be different from this report.
+They have no practical meaning except for setting up a simplified model.
+Should not be confused with the same letters used here.

 ---
 # Question Log
 1. Did we actually only approximated the __*agents' problem*__ through FBSDE, while kept the principle's problem untouched?
+2. How did [[2]](https://arxiv.org/abs/1210.5780) implement the probabilistic approach?